SoftUni-Internal/interactive-content/EN/00-Associative-Arrays/03-Stream-API.md

             .toArray();
 ```

-The above example, accepts input from the console, splits it by space, parses each element to Integer, then filters and stores only elements that are greater than 0.
+In the above example we are accepts input from the console, spliting it by space, parsing each element to Integer, then filtering and storings only elements that are greater than 0.

 [/slide]